-Fields include atomic physics and quantum optics; nuclear physics; particle physics; astrophysics and cosmology; condensed matter; quantum information physics; applied physics; and other areas in collaboration with faculties of Engineering and Applied Science, Mathematics, Chemistry, Geology and Geophysics, and Astronomy.
+Fields include atomic physics and quantum optics; nuclear physics; particle physics; astrophysics and cosmology; condensed matter; quantum information physics; applied physics; and other areas in collaboration with the School of Engineering and Applied Science, Applied Physics, Mathematics, Chemistry, Geology and Geophysics, and Astronomy.

 The prerequisites for work toward a Ph.D. degree in physics include a sound undergraduate training in physics and a good mathematical background.
 The GRE General and GRE Subject tests in physics are required.

 To complete the course requirements students are expected to take a set of nine term courses.
-A set of five core courses (Dynamics, Electromagnetic Theory, Quantum Mechanics I and II and Statistical Mechanics) serve to complete the student's undergraduate training in classical and quantum physics.
+A set of six core courses (Advanced Classical Mechanics, Electromagnetic Theory, Quantum Mechanics I and II, Statistical Mechanics, and Mathematical Methods) serve to complete the student’s undergraduate training in classical and quantum physics.
 A set of four advanced courses, including required courses in classical and quantum field theory, provide an introduction to modern physics and research.
 Certain equivalent course work may reduce the course requirement or allow substitution of elective courses for individual students.

 In addition, all students are required to be proficient and familiar with mathematical methods of physics (such as that necessary to master the material covered in the five core courses) and to be proficient and familiar with advanced laboratory techniques.
 These requirements can be met either by having had sufficiently advanced prior course work or by taking a course offered by the department.
 All students will also attend a seminar during their first semester in order to be introduced to the various research efforts and opportunities at Yale.